-The last thing food companies use to make food unresistible is fat.
+The last thing food companies use to make food irresistible is fat.

-Fat is one of the core components of processed food, even more, powerful than sugar.
+Fat is one of the core components of processed food, even more, potent than sugar.
 The taste of fat is a bit harder to pin down than sugar.

 Humans have receptors for sweet, salty, sour, and bitter foods.
 Umami is a more recent addition.
 It is a meaty, savory taste derived from an amino acid called glutamate.

 All the other tastes have receptors in the taste buds that we can identify and label.
 It is through these receptors that the sweet taste and different flavors get delivered to the brain.

 But we have not found any receptors for fat.
 And yet, the processed food industry relies on it like no other component.

 Fat turns chips crunchy and breads into silky loaves.
 Like sugar, some types of fats increase the shelf-life of foods for days or months at a time.
 Fat gives cookies more bulk and a firmer texture.
 It also lessens the rubbery texture in hot dogs and deepens their color.